decacis/godot_oculus_platform/docs/functions/user.md

 Requests information about a single user by ID.

-**Returs:** A `GDOculusPlatformPromise` that will contain a `Dictionary` as a response if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` as a response if fulfilled.
 An error message will be available if rejected.

 Example response:
 ``` json linenums="1"